 Here's "the skinny" on the voltage and watts and so on:

 120V, 100 watt element times two = 200 watt item.
 My unit is

 The idea was to heat and soften the glue joint between the board and the neck, force the neck into the desired shape under that heat and pressure while the glue is soft, then turn it off and let it cool, still clamped.
 The glue would reset, the two surfaces that the glue bonded would be in a slightly different new relationship, and the neck would stay that way.
 That was the theory.
 In practice it took some farting around to get correct results.

-In many instances, this works like a charm.
-Martins usually
+In some instances, this works like a charm.
+Martins occasionally

 work well, as do